 Arts in Education (Residency)

-have a minimum of 30 contact hours
+Have a minimum of 30 contact hours.

 Artist Performances on Tour

 Florida touring artists must be able to demonstrate performances and educational components of high quality.
 They must use a professional contract, press kit, and promotional materials.
 Artists must be able to substantiate their touring experience.